-You may get a temporary exemption from your requirements in certain circumstances.
+You may also get a temporary exemption in other situations such as:

 - you’re sick or injured and have an approved medical certificate

-- you’re affected by a disaster such as fire or flood
+- disaster such as fire or flood has affected you

 - you have short term caring duties

-- you’re pregnant and it’s less than 6 weeks before the expected date of birth or less than 6 weeks after birth
+- you’re pregnant and the expected date of birth is less than 6 weeks away

 - you’re a principal carer of 4 or more dependent children.